Forecasting of the time-dependent fluxes of antiprotons in the AMS-02 era: discussion and conclusion

 We also analyze the antiproton-to-electron flux ratio in the rigidity range of 0.5 to 5 GV.
 The results reveal distinct temporal trends: an initial increase before 2015, followed by a decrease from 2015 to 2021, and a subsequent rise after 2021.
 As rigidity increases, the relative fluctuation amplitude of the ratio decreases.
 These long-term trends are primarily influenced by variations in the LIS shapes and the rest-mass energies of antiprotons and electrons.
 As indicated by the Equation~\ref{eq:ratio}, the second and third terms on the right-hand side, combined with the same solar modulation parameters, account for these long-term behaviors.

 This study is based on the hypothesis that GCRs with the same charge sign exhibit similar solar modulation parameters due to similar diffusion and energy loss processes in the heliosphere.
-The time-dependent fluxes of protons, helium, and positrons validate this hypothesis for positively charged GCRs.
-The upcoming AMS-02 time-dependent antiproton flux measurements will provide a critical test for negatively charged GCRs.
-If confirmed, this finding will profoundly enhance our understanding of the origin and propagation of GCRs in the galaxy.
-This finding will also be useful for forecasting the time-dependent fluxes of other GCR species, such as Li, Be, B, C, O, and so on.
+The time-dependent fluxes of protons, helium, and positrons validate this hypothesis for positively charged GCRs. \zcr{The latest AMS-02 time-dependent antiproton flux measurements provide a critical test for negatively charged GCRs and this finding will profoundly enhance our understanding of the origin and propagation of GCRs in the galaxy.
+This finding will also be useful for forecasting the time-dependent fluxes of other GCR species, such as Ne, Mg, Si and so on.}